Navid200/xDrip/docs/Contact.md

 ### **Request for Help**
 If you need assistance with xDrip, please post in [discussions](https://github.com/NightscoutFoundation/xDrip/discussions).
 When creating your initial post, include the following information:

-- Specify the device attached to the sensor (e.g., Dexcom G6, MIAOMIAO).
+- Specify the device attached to the sensor (e.g. Dexcom G6 or MIAOMIAO).
 - Provide the brand and model of your phone, as well as the Android version it is running.
 - A screenshot of the [system status page](./StatusG5G6.md) (you may blackout serial numbers).
 - A screenshot of the [Hardware Data Source page](./HardwareDataSource.md).